weecology/lab-manual/content/docs/field-work/portal-rodent-trips.md

 * only rodent RAs and volunteers who are starting projects at the site will need this form filled out
 * tetanus shot is required

+[Field Vehicle Log](https://wec.ifas.ufl.edu/media/wecifasufledu/files/Vehicle-Use-Record-Mileage.pdf) - All mileage logs (original, scanned, or a picture) must be submitted to WECFiscal@ifas.ufl.edu monthly.
+You have until the 5th of the month to provide the prior month to WECFiscal@ifas.ufl.edu.
+Please be sure to fill out all fields of the logs completely and accurately including the [project number to be charged](https://github.com/weecology/lab-wiki/wiki/Accounts).
+Use a separate sheet for each month and DO NOT combine months on the same log.
+Also, if the vehicle is not used during the month, we will still need the vehicle log with the latest mileage with No Use written on the log.

+[Vehicle Safety](https://www.facilitiesservices.ufl.edu/_library/motorpool_safety.pdf) Required annually.
+Do this when you get the truck serviced/oil changed.
+Fill out form and submit at [Motor Pool » Facilities Services](https://motorpool.facilitiesservices.ufl.edu/aspx/safetyForm.aspx).

 More information on travel at UF can be found [here](http://www.fa.ufl.edu/wp-content/uploads/2018/02/2018-Travel-Brochure.pdf)

 ## List of people interested in volunteering